 Saxon was originally written to support an internal project in ICL (now part of Fujitsu), and ICL continued to sponsor development of Saxon until Michael Kay left the company in January 2001.
 ICL chose not to market it as a commercial product, but to make the code available to the public under the Mozilla public license.
 From 2001 through 2003 Michael Kay worked for Software AG, who continued to sponsor the development of Saxon as an open source product.

 In March 2004 Michael Kay founded Saxonica Limited to provide ongoing development and support of Saxon as a commercial venture.
-Saxonica continues to develop the basic (non-schema-aware) version of Saxon as an open source product, while at the same time delivering professional services and additional software (Saxon-PE and Saxon-EE) as commercial offerings.
+Saxonica continues to develop the open source version of Saxon (Saxon-HE), while at the same time delivering additional software (Saxon-PE and Saxon-EE) as commercial offerings.
 The commercial product incorporates the code of the open-source product in its entirety, with many additions such as schema processing, streaming, advanced optimization, and multi-threading, and it is produced in accordance with the provisions defined by the Mozilla Public License.

 It is unfortunately not possible to release Saxon-HE under any license other than the Mozilla Public License.
 Although the amount of code from external contributors is small, it is not practically feasible to obtain the necessary permission from all these people to release under a different license.
 From Saxon 9.5, Saxonica moved forward to the Mozilla Public License 2.0; the differences are only of interest to lawyers, but the language is more concise and readable.